jordymeow/ai-engine/readme.txt

 = 0.2.6 (2023/01/18) =
 * Update: Little UI enhancements and fixes.
 * Add: "max_tokens" parameter for the chatbot shortcode.
-* Add: "casually_fined_tuned" parameter for the chatbot shorcode (for fine-tuned models).
+* Add: "casually_fine_tuned" parameter for the chatbot shorcode (for fine-tuned models).

 = 0.2.4 (2023/01/17) =
 * Update: Perfected the fine-tuning module (UI and features).